fbeauKmi/kbobine_filament_settings/README.md

 Klipper and send back informations from Spoolman to klipper (material, vendor, name of the filament, ...).
 Then Klipper apply settings previously set for this spool.
-If no information found, it allows you to import settings from equivalent spool/material/default.
+If no information found, settings from equivalent spool/material/default can be imported.

 ### What kind of settings ?
 Pressure advance and firmware retraction was the first parameters introduced in